johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.5 Towered Airport Operations.md

 	4. [[Runway Incursion]]
 6. Takeoff clearances: hold short, line-up-and-wait, cleared for takeoff
 7. Departure and Arrival Procedures and Communication at Home Airport
+	1. Listen to LiveATC for local radio calls
 8. Radio Issues
 	1. Stuck microphones -- how to detect, how to respond
 	2. [[Light Gun Signals]]